kitaird/rl-gridworld/README.md

 * '1' indicates a wall
 * '0' indicates an accessible state
 * Multiple goals are possible!
-* The dimension of the grid are adjustable!
+* The dimensions of the grid are adjustable!
 One can try out multiple sizes and test each algorithm with it!

 ## Solutions for algorithms
 The solution for the algorithms is in the directory agents/solutions.
 These are currently used in the main.py in order to see that the example is working.